akvorado/akvorado/console/data/docs/06-internals.md

 ## SNMP

-SNMP polling is done with [GoSNMP](https://github.com/gosnmp/gosnmp).
+SNMP polling is accomplished with [GoSNMP](https://github.com/gosnmp/gosnmp).
 The cache layer is tailored specifically for our needs.
-Information contained in it expires if not accessed and is refreshed periodically otherwise.
-Some coaelescing of the requests are done when they are piling up.
+Cached information can expires if not accessed or refreshed periodically.
+Some coaelescing of the requests are done when they are queued.
 This adds some code complexity, maybe it was not worth it.
-If a exporter fails to answer too frequently, it will be blacklisted for a minute just to ensure it does not eat up all the workers' capacity.
+If a exporter fails to answer too frequently, a backoff will be triggered for a minute to ensure it does not eat up all the workers' resources.

 Testing is done by another implementation of an [SNMP agent](https://github.com/salyercat/GoSNMPServer).